 Depending on the circumstances of your case, you may be able to seek punitive damages, which are intended to punish defendants who behave in an illegal or outrageous manner.
 Although they are not often awarded in car accident cases, the court may decide to impose them if, for example, you were seriously injured by an intoxicated motorist with a long history of DUI on their record.

-How can a Bentonville Car Accident Lawyer Help Your Case?
+How Can a Car Accident Lawyer Near You Help Your Case?

 In many cases, victims of car accidents are eligible to receive compensation to cover medical expenses, lost income, and other related costs.
 The unfortunate reality is that because they do not have a skilled lawyer representing them, a lot of these people end up taking settlements that are much less than their full claim value.
 You are unlikely to receive the full value of your claim unless the at-fault driver’s insurer sees that you are committed to pursuing it-even if it means going to court.